Books I’m reading

 Programming best practices like version control, unit and integration testing, dockerization, and other best practices are rarely seen in typical data science workflows.
 This makes sense for a variety of reasons - some data scientists come from non-programming backgrounds, and other data scientists do not focus on productionizing solutions but rather doing prototype work that’s passed on as initial research to a machine learning engineering team.

-No doubt, the modern day data scientist can be expected to wear multiple hats but I believe rigor and reproducibility in research is of utmost importance.
+No doubt, it can be challenging for the modern-day data scientist to wear multiple hats but I believe rigor and reproducibility in research is of utmost importance.
 So my aim is to integrate as many software best practices as possible within data science along with investigating generalizable principles to be carried out when doing various analyses and model building.